If you’ve ever taken a quick peek at Google Analytics, you were probably thinking to yourself, “What is going on here? Where do I even begin?”

 Audiences – Custom groups of users which you create to help identify specific types of users in Google Analytics reports, remarketing efforts, Google AdWords ad campaigns, and other Google webmaster tools.

-Conversions & Goals – Goals measure specific objectives that you define as valuable for your business, such as a purchase from your online store or submission of a quote request form.
-Conversions represent the number of times users of your website or app complete each of your defined goals.
+Conversions & Goals – Conversions represent the number of times users of your website or app complete a defined action or objectives.
+Goals measure the specific objectives that you define as valuable for your business, such as a purchase from your online store or submission of a quote request form.

 There’s no need to memorize all of these.
 If you get stuck in Google Analytics, you can hover over most terms to see a pop-up description box.